What is a Variance Analysis Report?

-Let’s understand it with a small story for layman understanding.
-Tim and George used to run a manufacturing unit, XYZ Inc. For the year 2019-20, they estimated to achieve $1 M and a 0.8 M amount of revenue and expenses respectively to earn a profit of 0.2 M (1-0.8).
-At the end of the year, Tim prepared a report that stated actual revenues & expenses of 0.91 M and 0.79 M respectively.
-Thus, the overall profit achieved is 0.12 M in place of planned 0.2 M. Since, overall things were not in their favor, it calls for a detailed analysis of what went wrong and how to correct them for the next year.
-Such a report which is equivalent to performance appraisal of the overall business along with explanation and advice on the future course of action is a “Variance Analysis Report“.
+Let’s understand it with a small story for layman’s understanding.
+Tim and George used to run a manufacturing unit, XYZ Inc. For the year 2019-20, they estimated to achieve $1 M and a 0.8 M amount of revenue and expenses, respectively, to earn a profit of 0.2 M (1-0.8).
+At the end of the year, Tim prepared a report that stated actual revenues & expenses of 0.91 M and 0.79 M, respectively.
+Thus, the overall profit achieved is 0.12 M in place of the planned 0.2 M. Since overall things were not in their favor, it calls for a detailed analysis of what went wrong and how to correct them for the next year.
+Such a report that is equivalent to a performance appraisal of the overall business and an explanation and advice on the future course of action is a “Variance Analysis Report.”

 - Variance Analysis Formula